 - Start three independent applications: one publisher and two subscribers.

-Log into Google Cloud Platform Console.
+Log into Google Cloud Console.

 If you're new to Cloud, click Activate and follow the prompts to set up your Cloud account.

 At the time of this quickstart's creation, there is no cost for the first fraction of the free monthly data allotment.
-See the Cloud Pub/Sub pricing page for details.
+See the Pub/Sub pricing page for details.
 This quickstart also includes cleanup instructions.

-In the Home section of the GCP Console, make a note of the Project ID.
+In the Home section of the Cloud Console, make a note of the Project ID.
 You use this value to set your current Cloud Storage project during the Cloud SDK initialization process.
 You also pass this ID to the Python script as you start the publisher and subscriber applications.

 Follow the prompt to enable the API.